PaoloH24/eece-490-camhealth/README.md

     python csv.py
     ```
     This command will create the `calorie_table_processed.csv` file in the same directory.
 If you update the data within `csv.py`, you will need to run this script again.

-5.  **Configure API Keys and IDs (Streamlit Secrets):**
-    Create a file named `.streamlit/secrets.toml` in your project directory (create the `.streamlit` folder if it doesn't exist).
-Add your API keys and Assistant ID to this file like follows:

-    ```toml
-    # .streamlit/secrets.toml

-    # --- OpenAI Configuration ---
-    # Ensure this key is used in ut.py where openai.api_key is set, or modify ut.py accordingly
-    OPENAI_API_KEY = "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"

-    # Ensure this key is used in ut.py for the ASSISTANT_ID constant
-    ASSISTANT_ID = "asst_Qwxm9bSS2gu771Cqx3jG46B6"

-    # --- Roboflow Configuration ---
-    # Ensure these keys match how they are accessed in stream.py (e.g., st.secrets["ROBOFLOW_API_KEY"])
-    # Note: The provided stream.py currently hardcodes these.
-Modify stream.py to use secrets for production.
-    ROBOFLOW_API_KEY = "xxxxxxxxxxxxxxxxxxxx"           # Replace with your actual Roboflow API Key ROBOFLOW_MODEL_ID = "food-101-ih2pp/4"

-    # Optional: If using a different Roboflow API URL (e.g., for serverless)
-    ROBOFLOW_API_URL = "https://detect.roboflow.com" # Adjust if necessary based on Roboflow model type/deployment
-    ```
-    **Important:** Modify the application code (`stream.py` and `ut.py`) to consistently retrieve these values using `st.secrets["KEY_NAME"]` instead of hardcoding them, especially for production use.

 ## Running the Application